pawl/WHMCS_LDAP/README.md

+changepassword.php: Search for a WHMCS user's account in LDAP (with a matching email address) and change that password when the password is changed in WHMCS.

+ldap.php: Creates users in LDAP when they are created in WHMCS.

 You will need to modify this script to match your own schema.
 I used phpLDAPadmin, exported an user, then copied the fields into the script exactly.
 Also, you will need to change the DN settings to match your own login information.

-You will also need to create a custom field for the user's LDAP username.
+For ldap.php, you will also need to create a custom field for the user's LDAP username.
 Part of the code does a mysql query to find the user's LDAP username which corresponds to the userID which WHMCS returns.

 Add this script to your whmcs/includes/hooks directory.